RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

             - plus a majority in at least four of the six states
               - then the Constitution will be changed.
   - constitutional conventions
-    - leader of the political party with the most seats in the lower house should become the Prime Minister, the head of the Cabinet, and the country’s political leader
+    - leader of the political party with the most seats in the lower house should become the Prime Minister, the head of the Cabinet, and the country's political leader
     - Prime Minister is not explicitly referred to in the Australian Constitution at all.
   - Supply Bill
     - Funding/budget for government